top of page

 Read on for all you need to know about the causes of Smoky Season here in Thailand, when to avoid it, and what you can do to protect yourself from it if it catches you by surprise like it did us!

-Please note that some of the links in this post are affiliate links, and at no additional cost to you, we may earn a commission if you make a purchase through these links.
-Tap here for further information.
+Please note that some of the links in this post are affiliate links.
+At no additional cost to you, we may earn a commission if you make a purchase through these links, which helps support our blog and keeps it free to use.
+Tap here for more information.

 What is Burning Season and why does it happen?